Trees: our natural allies for living longer, healthier and happier lives

 Given that the majority of us don’t normally have a four-hour chunk of time at once on a regular basis, it has been found that a “nature pill” dose of at least 20-30 minutes at least three times a week in a place where you feel a sense of connection to nature is beneficial.

-So for all these reasons and more, I try to make it a daily practice to interact with my tree friends, whether it is looking outside my sunroom window, my walks to work, visiting my favorite willow trees in my city arboretum, or if I am really lucky, on a long a hike or camping trip deep in the woods.
-I acknowledge and thank them daily for everything they do for us, and when no one is looking, I give them a hug.
-I mean, I know they have my back, just like I have theirs.
+So for all these reasons and more, we recommend that you try to make it a daily practice to interact with our tree friends, whether it is looking outside a window, during your walks to work, or visiting your favorite urban park.
+And don’t forget to thank them daily for everything they do for us.